Azure/apim-lab/apim-lab/7-security/security-7-1-jwt-validation.md

     }
     ```

-  - In the **Verify Signature** area use a 256-bit key that will also be used in the Azure API Management policy.
-We used `123412341234123412341234` as an example, which is a rather weak secret but serves the demo purpose.
+  - In the **Sign JWT** area enter a 256-bit secret (minimum 32 characters).
+We used `12341234123412341234123412341234` as an example, which is a rather weak secret but serves the demo purpose.
-  - Check **secret base64 encoded**.
+  - Copy the **Encoded** JWT token - you'll need it for testing in APIM.
   - Your configuration should be similar to this now:

     ![JWT.io Website](../../assets/images/jwt-io.png)